Alejandra Bravo (politician): 2022 Toronto election

 Ward 9 Councillor Ana Bailão announced that she would not be seeking re-election after serving on council for 12 years, leaving the seat in Davenport open for the 2022 election.
 Bravo joined the race on July 5, 2022, and ran on a platform which included ending exclusionary zoning, building affordable housing, providing stronger tenant protections, improving transit and building more cycling infrastructure.
 She received endorsements from the Toronto Star, the city's largest newspaper and Progress Toronto, a left-wing advocacy group.

 Following the election on October 24, Bravo won the ward with over 70 percent of the vote.
 She took office on November 15, 2022.

 Toronto City Councillor

 In November 2022, Bravo was appointed to sit on several committees including General Government Committee, Budget Committee, Board of Health, and the Toronto Preservation Board.
 She was elected as Vice Chair of the Board of Health.

-After the 2023 mayoral by-election won by Mayor Olivia Chow, Bravo was appointed by Chow to serve as Chair of the Economic & Community Development Committee, one of the four standing committees of Toronto City Council.
-During the post by-election appointment shuffle, she was also appointed Vice Chair of Striking Committee, Chair of the Toronto Francophone Affairs Advisory Committee, as a member of Executive Committee and the Toronto Arts Council, and remained the Vice Chair of the Board of Health.
+Following the 2023 mayoral by-election, newly elected Mayor Olivia Chow appointed Bravo as the chair of the Economic and Community Development Committee, one of the four standing committees of Toronto City Council.
+Bravo was also appointed as vice-chair of Striking Committee, chair of the Toronto Francophone Affairs Advisory Committee, as a member of Executive Committee, the Toronto Arts Council, and remained the vice-chair of the Board of Health.